drewwalton19216801/gosh/doc/tab_completion.md

 - No mixed separators in completion results (e.g., no `Projects/gProjects\go/`)
 - Windows paths ending with backslashes (e.g., `cd Projects\`) work correctly without triggering line continuation mode

-### Case-Insensitive Completion and Execution Behavior
+### Platform-Specific Completion and Execution Behavior

+The shell's tab completion behavior varies by operating system to match platform conventions:

+#### Windows: Case-Insensitive Completion
-The shell supports case-insensitive completion and execution for built-in commands, aliases, and user-defined functions.
+On Windows, the shell supports case-insensitive completion and execution for built-in commands, aliases, and user-defined functions.

 **Tab Completion Behavior:**
 When using case-insensitive completion, the shell preserves your input case and appends the remaining part from the filesystem or command name: